conda-forge/cfep/cfep-16.md

 the conjunctions `AND` and `OR` to combine them.

-SPDX format also has parsers to parse the format which makes it easy to validate and also to infer details like the license_family
+SPDX format also has parsers to parse the format which makes it easy to validate and also to infer details like the `license_family` field.

 ## Copyright